Premprakash0081/Excel-Sales-Performance-Dashboard/README.md

 The main objective of this project is to transform raw sales data into an interactive and easy-to-understand dashboard that can support data-driven business decisions.

-## 📁 File

-The complete Excel workbook is available in this repository:

-`My first excel project.xlsx`

 ## 👨‍💻 Author

 **Prem Prakash Singh**

 Aspiring Data Analyst | Excel | SQL | Power BI | Python

----

 ⭐ If you find this project useful, feel free to star the repository!